 Festival of Faith

-Every other year the Adult Education Subcommittee hosts a weekend Festival of Faith with a special theme and speaker and invites the entire community to attend.
+In April of 2021 the Adult Education Subcommittee plans to hosts a weekend “Festival of Faith” with a special theme and speaker and invites the entire community to attend.
 Past programs have included topics such as Christian spirituality, the Christian responsibility for the environment and the different faces of Christianity in a changing world.
-Click to past speakers and topics.
+Click here to read about our past Festival of Faith Speakers and topics.

 The Adult Education classes are not the only way you can learn.
 You can be a teacher to our children or youth, and through this ministry, honor your baptismal vows and emulate Jesus the Rabbi.
 The relationships developed with teachers remain with young people into their adult years.
 Our teachers are fun!
 Get with the fun crowd!
 Our young people need you!
 If you feel called to be a part of our teaching ministries, please call the Church or contact Rev. Tom Groome.